-After walking around outside your home you don’t know what you’ve picked up in public toilets, dirty streets, and wherever your feet managed to step on today.
-So it only makes sense to take off your shoes you enter your home not to bring all those pollutants into your home.
+After walking around outside your home you don’t know what you’ve picked up in public toilets, dirty streets, and wherever you managed to step with your shoes today.
+So it only makes sense to take off your shoes before you enter your home so that you do not to bring all those pollutants into your home.

 12. Store Off-Gassing Household Goods In Airtight Containers

 There are so many things releasing VOCs in our homes.
 This process is called off-gassing.
 Some common off-gassing items in your home include carpets, furniture, toys, paint on the wall, and electronic appliances.
-To reduce the effects of off-gassing, store storable items like toys in airtight containers.
+To reduce the effects of off-gassing, place items you can store like toys in airtight containers.

 13. Use A Damp Cloth For Dust